OipRDDinoSaric/custom_bootloader/README.md

-# STM32F4 Discovery board custom bootloader with shell interface
+# Custom bootloader with shell interface

-This project is a bootloader for STM32F4 Disc1 board with STM32F407VG.
-It is also easily transferable to other STM32F4 platforms.
+Bootloader easily transferable to Cortex platforms.
+Currently supported HAL layer is for STM32F4 Discovery board and STM32F407 MCu.

 Project is writen using "System workbench for STM32" based on Eclipse.